A Real Story of How to Open Medical Practice in Canada + List of Software Required

 There are several 3rd party vendors who provide all these software and apps.

-Talking about costing, they either charge you a fixed amount or based on the usage.
+Talking about cost, they either charge you a fixed amount or based on the usage.

 A few charges on a percentage basis.